elijahr/python-autopxd2/README.md

   -I, --include-dir <dir>  Allow the C preprocessor to search for files in
                            <dir>.
   --debug / --no-debug     Dump preprocessor output to stderr.
   --help                   Show this message and exit.
-Show this message and exit.
 ```

 ### release history